In the words of Shakespeare’s Richard III, “I thank my God for my humility.” Of all my strengths, humility is the greatest.

 If enough people want to play Griffey with some action on the line …

 The First-Annual Action Network Ken Griffey Jr. Presents Major League Baseball International Feats of Strength Competition

 Let’s make this happen, people.
-We might even be able to get MyBookie to post lines on it.
 I’ll be happy to bet on myself at -10,000 to win.